Andrea-Cavallo/apachecamel-debezium/README.md

 2)Start the artemis-producer Microservice: Use the REST call v1/produce to generate some queues.
 Once this step is completed, you'll have everything you need to test the Apache Camel microservice and will be ready to capture all changes.

 I used SpringToolSuite as my IDE and Java 11 with Lombok and Maven.

+## Note
+- The broker.xml was only used by me to override the Artemis configuration.
-Note that what I used for Debezium in Apache Camel is the embedded mode.
+- what I used for Debezium in Apache Camel is the embedded mode.

 ## Links
 https://medium.com/@andreacavallo